PennyLaneAI/pennylane/doc/tutorials/qubit_rotation.rst

 .. tip::

-   *QNodes can be constructed via the* :class:`pennylane.QNode <pennylane.qnode.QNode>` *class, or by using the* :func:`pennylane.qnode` *decorator.*
+   *QNodes can be constructed via the* :class:`pennylane.QNode <pennylane.qnode.QNode>` *class, or by using the provided* :ref:`qnode decorator <qnode_decorator>`.

-First, we need to define the quantum function that will be evaluated in the QNode.
+First, we need to define the quantum function that will be evaluated in the QNode:

-We do this as follows:

 .. code-block:: python